 A glossary of selected terms used in this document is available at http://its.ucsc.edu/policies/glossary.html

 All devices, regardless of location or ownership, must satisfy the following minimum network connectivity requirements, as appropriate, before connecting to the campus network.
-Additionally, devices known to be vulnerable, to present a security risk, or to be infected with malicious software must not be connected to the campus network or to devices on the campus network.
-Devices not meeting these requirements are subject to being blocked or disconnected from the campus network according to UCSC's Guidelines and Procedures for Blocking Network Access.
-Individuals are also subject to the provisions of the Policy for Acceptable Use of UCSC Electronic Information Resources and, for students using UCSC's residential networks, the Resnet Usage Guidelines and Responsible Use Policy.
+Devices known to be vulnerable, to present a security risk, or to be infected with malicious software must not be connected to the campus network or to devices on the campus network.
+Devices not meeting these requirements, as well as devices found to be disruptive to the operation of the campus network, are subject to being blocked or disconnected from the campus network according to UCSC's Procedures for Blocking Network Access.
+Individuals are also subject to the provisions of the Policy for Acceptable Use of UCSC Electronic Information Resources and, for students using UCSC's residential networks, the Resnet Responsible Use Policy.

 Please note that these are minimum requirements only.
 Additional requirements apply to systems that contain or access restricted data.
 Units, departments or Information Technology Services (ITS) may elect to apply more stringent standards and/or guidelines, where consistent with IS-3 and the UC Electronic Communications Policy.